isomerpages/govtech-siot/_tech-stack/3-decada-cloud.md

 * Provisioning individual devices
   1. A user will create the *Model*, *Product* and *Device* in DECADA to obtain the device triple to be burned onto the device
-  2. Devices with GovTech's SDK will use the device triple to connect to DECADA cloud.
+  2. Devices will use the device triple to connect to DECADA cloud using the GovTech's SDK.
 Data can be transferred between devices and DECADA

 * Provisioning Edge for multiple devices provisioning
   1. A user will create the *Edge Model*, *Product* and *Device* in DECADA to obtain its device triple
   2. A user will also create the *Model*, *Product* and *Device* of the sub-devices.
-The sub-devices are placed under the *Edge*.
+The sub-devices are placed under the *Edge*
   3. Once the sub-devices are placed under the *Edge*, the user will use the *Edge* device triple to connect to DECADA cloud.
 Data can be transferred to cloud via Edge

 * Provisioning application to enable multiple devices registration